-- keywords (if more than one line, add "+" sign on the line 1): PM3 EF PRECISE VECTORS ALLVEC BONDS LET GNORM=0.001 - comments: your names - the name of the molecule (total 2 lines) - → Apply and Accept - → Calculation (Click Start) - Write down the values of energy, dipole moment, optimized distances, and atomic charges - Save the optimized molecule with the name of "molecule-opt.dat".
+- keywords (if more than one line, add "+" sign on the line 1): PM3 EF PRECISE VECTORS ALLVEC BONDS LET GNORM=0.001 - comments: your names - the name of the molecule (total 2 lines) - $\rightarrow$ Apply and Accept - → Calculation (Click Start) - Write down the values of energy, dipole moment, optimized distances, and atomic charges - Save the optimized molecule with the name of "molecule-opt.dat".

-When performing the calculation, several files are generated; important information can be obtained from the files molecula.arc and molecula.out

-- To represent $MOs \rightarrow lnformation Menu \rightarrow Molecular Orbital$ - Represent schematically the molecular orbital diagram.
-Indicate the energy and symmetry of each orbital, as well as its type σ or π .
+When performing the calculation, several files are generated; important information can be obtained from the files molecula.arc and molecula.out and symmetry of each orbital, as well as its type $\sigma$ or $\pi$ .
 The file molecula.out contains the MOs.
-Remember that the σ molecular orbitals are a combination of atomic orbital s and p (s-s, p-p, s-p or p-s), while the π orbitals are combination of atomic orbitals p perpendicular to the bond axis. - Analyze the shape of the molecular orbitals of type π : H-1, H, L, L+1.
+Remember that the $\sigma$ molecular orbitals are a combination of atomic orbital s and p (s-s, p-p, s-p or p-s), while the $\pi$ orbitals are combination of atomic orbitals p perpendicular to the bond axis.